Skip to main content

 Storage

 The box containing your treasured gown should be stored in an area where temperature and humidity are as constant as possible.
-An interior closet is generally the best place to insure these conditions.
-Avoid the attic or basement for extended storage as well as close proximity to heating ducts, cooling ducts or radiators.
+An interior closet is generally the best place to ensure these conditions.
+Avoid the attic or basement for extended storage and close proximity to heating ducts, cooling ducts, or radiators.

 2